Red velvet cake rolls aren't just for Valentine's Day. This Christmas dessert will dominate your holiday dessert table every single year.

 In case you have never made one of these, this is the perfect time to start.
 Although the process may seem daunting to beginners, we've all been there before and you have nothing to fear.
 Instead, roll your sleeves up, get ready to get a little messy, and have a lot of fun!

 - Read the complete recipe beforehand and have everything ready to go

-- Be sure your baking sheet is greased and lined with parchment paper when your batter is ready to pour.
+- Be sure your jelly-roll pan is greased with nonstick spray and lined with parchment paper when your batter is ready to pour.

 - When rolling the cake, time is of the essence.

 - Have a clean kitchen towel ready and sprinkled with powdered sugar.